 "A unified command center that helps you increase sales volume while spending less time on administrative tasks."

 The Back Office homepage went from the screen sellers bypassed to the surface Back Market chose to carry its most significant pricing change.
-The Dynamic Pricing launch required sellers to trust a new revenue figure on a surface they'd come to rely on.
-That's a trust signal, not a usage metric.
+When Dynamic Pricing launched, Back Market surfaced the new revenue figures through the homepage.
+Sellers trusted a number they'd never seen before on a page they'd only started checking a year earlier.